bibliomundi/client-side-api/README.md

 - Key and Secret.
 If you do not possess these credentials, please contact us at contato@bibliomundi.com.br.

 # Workflow
-1. Impor our complete calalogue.
+1. Import our complete calalogue.
 We will deliver the complete ONIX standard XML with all o four active ebooks.

 2. Insert the ebooks from our database following the ONIX standard.